-For 2022, global economic conditions remain uncertain.
-In particular, the war between Russia and Ukraine has resulted in oil price hikes and potential recessionary impact.
-The Company has been monitoring the situation closely, reviewing our marketing strategy and production focuses as well product development.
-This includes finding measures to reduce production costs and other costs to maintain competitiveness.
-We have been able to maintain a core customer base with good relationships and have reached out to build relationships with new customers.
-We continue to place strong emphasis on research and development in order to be competitive in the market.
+For 2023, the global economic conditions remain uncertain due to the on-going conflict between Russia and Ukraine, potential economic recession and liquidity shortages of financial institutions.
+The Company has been monitoring the situation closely, reviewing our marketing strategy and production focuses as well as product development.
+This includes finding measures to reduce production costs and other expenses to maintain competitiveness.